KUL-RSDA/AquaCrop/README.md

 <img src="https://encrypted-tbn1.gstatic.com/images?q=tbn:ANd9GcSEmcLG0zbWXIaLClg09v77ZccbFH_zuDVRbH-eBLxAdmcZ4nZ7" align="right" width="200px">

-AquaCrop v7.0 is released as open-source Fortran code, developed at KU Leuven and the Food and Agriculture Organization (FAO) of the United Nations (FAO and KU Leuven copyright), and based on the original AquaCrop v6.0 (FAO copyright).
+AquaCrop v7.0 (and higher versions) is released as open-source Fortran code, developed at KU Leuven and the Food and Agriculture Organization (FAO) of the United Nations (FAO and KU Leuven copyright), and based on the original AquaCrop v6.0 (FAO copyright).
-Compared to AquaCrop v6.0, the AquaCrop v7.0 features bug fixes, performance improvements and internal restructuring, a translation from Pascal to Fortran, and a range of new and/or updated scientific features.
+Compared to AquaCrop v6.0, the AquaCrop v7.0 (and higher versions) features bug fixes, performance improvements and internal restructuring, a translation from Pascal to Fortran, and a range of new and/or updated scientific features.

 The following applications are publicly distributed:
-* AquaCrop v7.0 version-controlled open **source code** (this GitHub page, and zip-file under [Releases]( https://github.com/KUL-RSDA/AquaCrop/releases))
+* AquaCrop v7.1 version-controlled open **source code** (this GitHub page, and zip-file under [Releases]( https://github.com/KUL-RSDA/AquaCrop/releases))
-* AquaCrop v7.0 standard Windows **graphical user interface** (zip-file under [Releases]( https://github.com/KUL-RSDA/AquaCrop/releases))
+* AquaCrop v7.1 standard Windows **graphical user interface** (zip-file under [Releases]( https://github.com/KUL-RSDA/AquaCrop/releases))
-* AquaCrop v7.0 **standalone executable** (zip-file under [Releases]( https://github.com/KUL-RSDA/AquaCrop/releases)) for
+* AquaCrop v7.1 **standalone executable** (zip-file under [Releases]( https://github.com/KUL-RSDA/AquaCrop/releases)) for
   * Windows
   * Linux